hopsoft/hopsoft.github.io/_posts/2013-08-14-active-record-and-scopes-that-perform.md

 {% endhighlight %}

-On the surface this looks pretty good, but in reality the performance is poor _(around 400ms with 100k records)_... even though indexes exist in all the right places.
+On the surface this looks pretty good, but in reality the performance is poor _(around 400ms given the db size)_... even though indexes exist in all the right places.

 How might we improve performance?